 Since 1973, research has been conducted in our parks on different aspects of the Barbary macaques’ behaviour, such as reproduction, socialisation, communication and cognition.
 These studies have helped to contribute to a better understanding of this endangered species.
-Click here to see a list of publications and studies from the parks.
-If you are looking for a shorter (2 to 4 week) research project please click here to see a list of previous studies

 If you would like to conduct a study at Trentham Monkey Forest please download the guidelines here, and send your research proposal to Matt Lovatt, at least 2 months before you want to begin your study.
 After considering your proposal, we will get back to you to let you know if it has been approved.
 Email Matt by clicking here.

 Your proposal should contain: research aims and hypotheses, detailed observational methods, length of study, proposed statistical analysis, letter of authorisation (from your supervisor) and any other supporting information.

 Research and education opportunities at Monkey Forest